PwLDev/Warpdroid/README.md

 - Desktop app made with [**Electron**](https://electronjs.org).
 - UI made with [**React**](https://react.dev).

-Thanks for using Warpdroid. :3
+Thank you for using Warpdroid, we appreciate that. :3